HOW TO IMPROVE YOUR MEMORY FAST

 The answer lies in the extreme exerted effort sustained for a short burst of time.
 The documentary had Dr Mosley on a stationary bike cycling casually for a couple of minutes, then on the most difficult setting, cycle as hard as he could for 20 seconds.
 He then relaxed for a couple of minutes and then went as hard as he could for another 20 seconds.
 He repeated this process one more time until he did 60 seconds of strenuous cycling for a total of 7 minutes on the bike.
 He then repeated this three times in a week for four weeks (12 minutes of intense exercise in total).

 The results after four weeks showed Dr Mosley his insulin sensitivity had improved by a remarkable 24 per cent, something you would be unlikely to see after many hours of conventional exercise.
 His aerobic fitness also improved by 10 per cent as well as many other benefits.

 What has this got to do with memory training?

-Over the thirteen years I’ve conducted quite a few memory improvement workshops, seminars and 1-to-1 coaching sessions.
+Over the thirteen years I’ve conducted quite a few memory improvement workshops, seminars and 1-to-1 coaching sessionson how to improve your memory fast.
 The greatest improvement in an individual’s memory came from exercises which involved high intensity memory training.
 These are exercises that only take a few minutes do to, however give individuals the most value out of learning and improving memory.
 Not only that, but because they are very short exercises, people are much easier motivated to do them instead of long winded tasks which could take hours.